-SC Department of Employment and Workforce offers Veteran Representatives to work with those that have been discharged from the military.
+SC Department of Employment and Workforce offers Veteran Representatives an opportunity to work with those that have been discharged from the military.
 Veteran Representatives identify employment opportunities and assist in placing Veterans in new employment opportunities.
-The DVOP works with those with service-connected disabilities to provide support and resources on how to transition into civilian employment.
+The Disabled Veterans Outreach Program Specialists work with those with service-connected disabilities to provide support and resources on how to transition into civilian employment.